List of fictional frogs and toads

 This is a list of fictional frogs and toads.
-Frogs and toads have frequently appeared in both children's and adult's literature, as well as other fictional works.
+Frogs and toads have frequently appeared in both children's and adults' literature, as well as other fictional works.

 This list is restricted solely to notable frog and toad characters from notable works of fiction.
 Characters that appear in multiple media have separate listings for each separate appearance, while with instances in which a character has appeared in several separate works in a single medium, only the earliest will be listed.

 Animation

 This section lists frog and toad characters from animated works, including CGI, stop-motion animation, and traditional animation, as well as television shows and feature-length films.